How to Effectively Use the Turabian Style Guide in Research Papers

 Note: 18.
 Billy Harvey, Billy Harvey Has Had Hair Longer Than Yours, http://www.billyharvey.com (accessed May 25, 2005)

 The author-date format of the Chicago citation style is more concise and is mainly used in the physical, natural, and some fields in social sciences.
-This style briefly cites each source in parentheses within the text using the author’s last name and date of publication.
+Furthermore, this style briefly cites each source in parentheses within the text using the author’s last name and date of publication.
 If a specific section is cited, page numbers should also be included, otherwise, only the author and date is provided.
 Details of each citation are then provided in a full reference list at the end of the document.

 Book with Two or More Authors